 Proposals will be reviewed by a committee of faculty representing a range of disciplines and schools, who will provide a recommended set of awards to the Provost.

-Awardees will be expected to submit a two-page summary report, and a description of expenditures after the MOOC has been released to the Office of the Provost.
+Awardees will be expected to submit a two-page summary report, and a description of expenditures to the Office of the Provost.
 The report should summarize the project, including project evaluation, along with insights and conclusions.
-Awardees will be invited to present on their courses at CTL events including the annual Celebration for Teaching and Learning Symposium.
+The report will be important in informing continued strategies to develop hybrid learning approaches and in providing input to the Office of the Provost as it continues to develop initiatives to support teaching and learning.
+Awardees will be invited to present on their projects at CTL events including the annual Celebration for Teaching and Learning Symposium.